-An initial goal of the incident response plan is to determine the degree and scope of the incident.
-This includes a determination of the cause or source of the incident (internal system failure or external malicious attack), and whether the immediate harm caused by the incident will be mild or severe.
+For each incident, an initial goal of the incident response plan is to determine the degree and scope of the incident.
+This includes a determination of the cause or source of the incident (e.g., internal system failure, external malicious attack, user error), and the potential severity of the harm caused by the incident.
 For all incidents, data is collected and analyzed to determine, among other things:

-- Whether a crime has been committed, and if so, whether evidence can be collected that will be helpful to law enforcement; - What data was disclosed or compromised, and whether there was a Key compromise; and - What steps need to be taken immediately to mitigate further damage.
+- Whether a crime has been committed, and if so, whether evidence can be collected that will be helpful to law enforcement; - What data was disclosed or compromised, and whether there was a Key compromise; and - What steps need to be taken immediately to mitigate further damage

 For anticipated threats, IdenTrust maintains step-by-step procedures and task assignments for members of the incident response team, depending on the type of incident that is believed to have occurred.
+IdenTrust annually tests, reviews, and updates these procedures.
+Procedures are tested at least annually as part of the disaster recovery exercise.

-5.7.2 Computing Resources, Software, and/or Data are Corrupted
+5.7.2 Corruption of computing Resources, Software, and/or Data